Medications Used in the Treatment of ADHD

 - the medications grouped by class

-- the brand name of each medication with links to the medication guide
+- the brand name and generic name of each medication

 When ADHD coexists with other conditions such as anxiety, depression or bipolar disorder, other kinds of medications may be prescribed, such as antidepressants or antipsychotics.
 The American Academy of Pediatrics Drug Lookup site provides a list of medications for other conditions.
 The NRC’s Ask the Expert Webinar, The Choice is in the Details – Medication Options for ADHD, presents a discussion of the differences between medications, how they work, their benefits and potential side effects.